Yashshrivastava7/Epicure-Landing-Page/README.md

 # Epicure-Landing-Page

-## Landing page for a company i was interviewing
+## Landing page for a company I was interviewing